GauravSJawla/Rent-It-Mate-SEP203/.github/ISSUE_TEMPLATE/feature_template.md

 ---

 name: Feature_template
-About: Template to create user Stories/ Issues
+about: Template to create user Stories/ Issues
+assignee:

 ---

+# Expected Behaviour

+As a

+I want to

+So that

+Metric: